Frequently Asked Questions about the Platform

 What is the total cost of DirectLaw® integration and use?

 The total cost of DirectLaw® is dependent on the subscription package you choose, and the number of attorneys in your firm.
 Firms in excess of four (4) attorneys, please contact us for a custom quote.
-Nominal document usage fees are also assessed on several of our most complex documents, i.e., divorce, wills, when sold via your site/platform.
+Nominal Document Usage Fees are also assessed on some, but not all, of our automated documents, i.e., divorce, wills, when sold or used by clients via your site/platform.
 See DirectLaw ClientSpace™ Complete for detailed info on document usage fees.

 How is the monthly subscription paid to DirectLaw?